On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Schneider--Stuhler's theorem

 satisfying the following condition: if $\eta\in H^2(\Pp_K^d)$ denotes the image of the canonical line bundle $\cl O(1)\in H^1(\Pp_K^d, \Gg_m)$ under the map $H^1(\Pp_K^d, \Gg_m)\to H^2(\Pp_K^d)$ induced by $c$, then, for all $0\le i\le d$, the map

 is an isomorphism, where $f:\Pp_K^d\to *_K$ is the structure morphism, and $\eta^i:=\eta \cup \cdots\cup \eta$ is the $i$ times repeated cup product of $\eta$. \end{enumerate} \end{df}

-In Schneider-Stuhler's paper, \cite[\S 2]{SS}, axiom \listref{axiom:3} requires $A$ to be a (discrete) Artinian ring: this is the main condition we have changed.
+In Schneider--Stuhler's paper, \cite[\S 2]{SS}, axiom \listref{axiom:3} requires $A$ to be a (discrete) Artinian ring: this is the main condition we have changed.
 In \textit{loc. cit.} this axiom guarantees the vanishing of $R^1\varprojlim$ in some cases of particular interest.
 In our case, such vanishing will follow from Lemma \ref{ML} below.